SeanHRN/krita-renpy-scripter/README.md

  When a group is tagged as scriptable with `e=`, the coordinates are calculated from all the contents.
 An issue would arise if a layer being used for a texture overlay were to distort the perceived coordinates to whatever that layer's top left corner is; if the texture layer is as big as the canvas, the coordinates would always be retrieved as `(0, 0)`!
 To prevent that issue, KRS excludes from group coordinate calculation layers that have [Alpha Inheritance](https://docs.krita.org/en/tutorials/clipping_masks_and_alpha_inheritance.html) toggled on, since that is what a texture overlay would be using.

 ## Attribute Chain Name System<a id="attribute-chain-name-system"></a>
-Ren'Py supports [image name](https://www.renpy.org/doc/html/displaying_images.html#image) statements such as `image exampleguy happy = "exampleguy/expression/happy.png"`, which can be displayed with this syntax: `show image exampleguy happy`.
-If `exampleguy` is the image tag, `happy` is the image attribute.
+Ren'Py supports [image name](https://www.renpy.org/doc/html/displaying_images.html#image) statements such as `image denny happy = "denny/expression/happy.png"`, which can be displayed with this syntax: `show image denny happy`.
+If `denny` is the image tag, `happy` is the image attribute.

 In order to script that way, KRS uses a special tag: `attr=true/at=true/chain=true`/`ch=t`/`c=t`.
 Rules within a path in the layer stack: